By Bennett Fisher

 In a matter of weeks, our entire world was turned upside down.
-But, as our obsessive checking of the news fades and we all slowly began to adjust to these new times, the challenge of effectively managing our virtual teams becomes real.
-Here are 3 things we all can do today to maximize high performing teams and engagement during this challenging time and beyond:
+But, as our obsessive checking of the news faded and we all slowly began to adjust to these new times, the challenge of effectively managing our virtual teams became real.
+Here are 3 things we can all do today to maximize high performing teams and alignment during this challenging time and beyond:

 1 – Set shorter-term goals

 Setting clear goals is the single best thing we can do with our teams right now.
-In this time of extreme uncertainty, we are all craving structure and direction and our teams will look first to us as their managers to provide that.
+In this time of extreme uncertainty, we are all craving structure and direction and teams will look first to their managers to provide that.

 For many managers, the mid to long term landscape might be a bit hazy as we all wait to better understand a post-COVID world.
 So, pick a point closer in time where you have more clarity and can exert more control.
 It’s ok if that point is only a quarter away or even a month away.